docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

         - `doc`:
             - `type`: Describe the type of the Text component.
             - `children`:
-                - `type`: If this attribute is visible with a value of "datasource", it means that portion of the text content is bound to a datasource.
+                - `type`: If this attribute is visible with a value of "qodlysource", it means that portion of the text content is bound to a qodlysource.
 If not, then it's static text.
-                - `datasource`: The name of the datasource bound to the portion of the text content.
+                - `qodlysource`: The name of the qodlysource bound to the portion of the text content.
                 - `children`: Specifies the text content visual formatting.
-                - `dsType`: The data type of the datasource.
+                - `dsType`: The data type of the qodlysource.
-                - `format`: Specifies the data formatting for the datasource.
+                - `format`: Specifies the data formatting for the qodlysource.
-        - `datasource`: The name of the datasource bound to the component.
+        - `qodlysource`: The name of the qodlysource bound to the component.

     - **KELZVVKAHP** (RADIO):
         - `defaultValue`: Sets the default value for the radio.
         - `mode`: Specifies the radio selection mode.
         - `type`: Determines the display type of the radio.
         - `options`: Lists the available radio options.
-        - `datasource`: The name of the datasource bound to the component.
+        - `qodlysource`: The name of the qodlysource bound to the component.

     - **bXx3gBHhJA** (Page Loader):
         - `page`: The name of the Page set as an initial value.
-        - `datasource`: The name of the datasource bound to the component.
+        - `qodlysource`: The name of the qodlysource bound to the component.

 ### Syntax Check